adrianmoya/es-docs.behat.org/en/cookbook/behat_and_mink.rst

   the box.

 The problem is we need both these emulator type in order to do successful functional testing.
-Because both this tools is quite limited at some parts, but succeed on others.
+Because both these tools are quite limited at some parts, but succeed on others.
 For example, you can't use in-browser emulators for all tests in your application, cuz this makes your tests become very slow.
 Also, you can't do AJAX with headless browser.

 You should use them both.
-But there comes a problem - this is very different tools and they have much different API.
+But there comes a problem - these are very different tools and they have much different API.
 Use both those API limits us very much and in case of Behat, this problem become even worse, cuz now you have single: